It’s hard to over-hype the power of website popups. Web popups can be one of the most powerful tools in a marketer’s arsenal.

 - CTA copy

-But, don’t forget to A/B test, testing the response to different words will help you pick ones’ that appeals most to your visitors.
-Also, test all these elements separately, and go with the ones that perform best.
+But, don’t forget to A/B test your popups, testing the response to different words will help you pick ones’ that appeals most to your visitors.
+Also, test all these elements separately, and go with the popup that perform best.

 Do you know over 50% of your visitors use mobile to check your website?
 You don’t have to take my word for that – have stats to prove: